ozzloy/testing-m4-action/README.md

 streamline assessing your project and act as an alternative to the Comprehensive Test Collection in Postman.

+Test a local server, or one deployed on render.com

 ## Quick Start

 - Clone this repo and cd into this directory.